-What happens if you lie on an application?
+What happens if you lie on your car insurance application?

-An insurer might cancel your policy if they feel you haven’t told the truth on your application or at point of renewal on a policy.
+An insurer might cancel your policy if they feel you haven’t told the truth on your application, or when you renewed it.
 This could cause you even more of a headache on your next application, as you have to disclose previously refused, cancelled or voided policies.

 A policy that is cancelled is valid up to the date it’s cancelled, so any claims already in progress will proceed to conclusion.

-In more serious cases, the insurer may have grounds to believe you deliberately withheld or altered important information to get cheaper insurance.
-In this situation, they may void your policy.
+If the insurer has grounds to believe you deliberately withheld or altered important information to get cheaper insurance, they may void your policy.
 This means it will be invalid from the start date, as if it never existed.

-If your policy is voided, any claims already in progress will be rejected.
+If a policy is voided, any claims already in progress will be rejected.
 This could have huge financial implications for you if you have to settle the costs yourself.

 Refused policy / Refusal to renew

-A refused policy could make it harder to find affordable car insurance in the future.
+A cancelled, voided or refused policy could make it harder for a driver to find car insurance in future, and if they do, it will probably more expensive.

 Should you tell an insurer about an accident if you didn’t make a claim?